Fish and Wildlife Service, Interior.

 Second, nest abandonment may have an adverse biological impact even without an eagle being killed or injured.
 Nest abandonment prior to egg-laying will generally have a negative effect on eagle productivity unless the eagles use an alternate nest without significant delay.
 Therefore, eagle populations can be affected by nest abandonment without the occurrence of actual injury or death of nestlings or eggs.

 Third, even where eagles re-nest elsewhere and successfully breed, the disturbance will have a long-term effect on eagles if the interference continues until the nest is no longer viable.
 The Guidelines suggest that, after five years of disuse, nests may no longer merit protection from disturbance.
 When human activities completely surround the nest at close proximity, eagles will usually not re-use the nest.
 After five years, the nest site would be lost for all intents and purposes, and may result in a significant biological impact on eagles.
-In Florida, for example, many biologists believe that bald eagles have been nesting in closer proximity to humans and to one another because available nest sites are limited, leading to speculation that eagle populations in Florida will not significantly increase from current size, due to a lack of available nest sites.
+In Florida, for example, many biologists Start Printed Page 31136believe that bald eagles have been nesting in closer proximity to humans and to one another because available nest sites are limited, leading to speculation that eagle populations in Florida will not significantly increase from current size, due to a lack of available nest sites.
 If so, the loss of a nest site will result in a decrease in the eagle population.
 The Eagle Act specifically protects nests.
 That statutory protection recognizes that nests are biologically significant structures constructed in specific locations selected by eagles because of the presence of various ecological factors necessary for survival and productivity.

 Comment 15: The Service should add the word “premature” before nest abandonment to clarify that it does not include the scenario where eagles do not occupy a nest in a given year, switching to another nest nearby, or building a new nest and not using the old one.